-- 4 Cap is indexed annually with Average Weekly Ordinary Time Earnings (AWOTE) and rounded down to the nearest \$2,500. - 5 If total superannuation balance is less than \$1.6 million at 30 June of the prior income year. - 6 It is important to note that if the member is aged 65 or more at the time they make a contribution, they need to have met the work test in order for the superannuation fund to accept it. - 7 Contributions made under the retirement exemption are also subject to a \$500,000 lifetime limit. - 8 Cap is indexed annually with AWOTE and rounded down to the nearest \$5,000.
+Cap is indexed annually with Average Weekly Ordinary Time Earnings (AWOTE) and rounded down to the nearest \$2,500.
+If total superannuation balance is less than \$1.9 million at 30 June of the prior income year.
+It is important to note that in order for the fund to accept the contribution, the contribution must be received by the 28th day after the month the member turned 75.
+Contributions made under the retirement exemption are also subject to a \$500,000 lifetime limit.
+Cap is indexed annually with AWOTE and rounded down to the nearest \$5,000.